bwaidelich/Wwwision.Neos.MailChimp/README.md

 ```json
 "wwwision/neos-mailchimp": "~1.0"
 ```
-To your Site package (or whichever package that uses the module or service)
+To your Site package (or whichever package that uses the module or service) and install it and it's dependencies via `composer install`.

+**Note:** If you get an error `Class 'mailchimp' not found`, try to optimize the composer autoloading classmap with `composer install --optimize-autoloader`.
+That should resolve the issue.

 After successful installation make sure to configure the MailChimp® API key in the `Settings.yaml`of your Site package: